 Why was he here?
 He recalled cleaning a bong, and supposed combining crickets and alcohol could produce delusions.
 Or perhaps the powder in Leo’s bowl was cricket mixed with centipede.
 Or pure centipede!
 Maybe Leo knew Dan would take his bong, and prepared centipede to punk him.
 Dan tried not to think about it; he pretended this was reality, because it felt real, and the alternative of being trapped in a hallucination made him feel teeth take root in his throat.
 Dying alone on a Mountain would be for the best.

 A white cloud appeared on the horizon.
-Dan could not remember why he was watching the horizon, so he was afraid.
+Dan couldn’t remember why he was watching the horizon, so he was afraid.
 Dan ran.

 He hid behind rocks and watched the cloud pop like a bubble of snow.
 The snow sculpted itself into a fox.
 The fox clawed at the dust.

 The Mountain shook and a cave opened.
 The giant bird emerged from the Mountain and greeted the fox with a wave of its robes.
-Dan could not hear their conversation; the fox dove for the cave, but the bird blocked it.
+Dan couldn’t hear their conversation; the fox dove for the cave, but the bird blocked it with a wing.
 The fox relented and waited.

 The bird pulled, from inside the Mountain, the tip of a wide white wing which lined the cave like a thick rug and heavy curtains.